pszujewski/edx-software-engineering/README.md

 - Structural: these help us structure our systems in ways that help us avoid future evolutionary patterns
 - Behavioral: these make it so we can more easily add new behaviors to our systems at runtime.

-Main pillars:
+#### 3 main pillars for good architectural design

-- Encapsulate What Varies: design a system in such a way that it is easily extendable.
+- **Encapsulate What Varies** means design a system in such a way that it is easily extendable.
 This is also about building the appropriate abstractions.
 This makes it easier for future developers to add new functionality.
 Often it can be really challenging to anticipate future needs.
 Avoid unnecessary abstractions however.
   Benefits:

 1. Makes it easier to extend systems
 2. it helps future bug fixes to be more localized

-- Designing to interfaces helps to decouple our implementation from our design.
+- **Designing to interfaces** helps to decouple our implementation from our design.
 The interface definitions define the system's high-level vocabulary.
   Benefits:

 1. it improves the reusability of code in a system
 2. Decouples implementation from design

-- Favor composition over inheritance: this makes your code more dynamic at runtime, and makes it easier to add new features moving forward.
+- **Favor composition over inheritance** to make your code more dynamic at runtime, and makes it easier to add new features moving forward.
 This design guideline is somewhat at odds with other patterns because the others stress inheritance.
 Code that is inheritance-based is much more brittle than code that is composition-based.
 Code that is coupled based on composition benefits from seeing changes in parent-types to children percolate down.
 Composition drives you to have much smaller classes.
 This gives you a lot of flexibility.
   Benefits:

 1. Makes it easier to add new features (open/closed)